 Manufacturers, payers, providers, employers, value assessors, and other stakeholders will need to answer some key questions as cell and gene therapies continue to come to market, including how to determine value and how to allocate costs and financial benefits.
 Some manufacturers we interviewed said they are focusing on quantifying the value directly to patients, based on the transformational health outcomes they achieve.
 One commercial leader told us that early engagement with payers and value assessors to understand how they define value is critical to incorporating the right endpoints into clinical and observational trials.

-Our CGT industry interviewees and colleagues in Deloitte’s next-generation therapies practice are optimistic about what the next 3–5 years will bring.
+Our CGT industry interviewees and colleagues in Deloitte’s next-generation therapies practise are optimistic about what the next 3–5 years will bring.
 In that time frame, we see several opportunities for improvement and innovation:

 Evolve the value chain: The CGT value chain is the determining factor for delivering on the two moments of truth discussed above (i.e., product availability at the critical time and achieving the desired outcome).
 Drug discovery and approvals will continue, but if manufacturing and/or therapy delivery is prohibitively difficult or expensive, patients will likely not benefit.
 Building a value chain around the patient that is both clinically connected and digitally enabled is vital.
 Investments should focus on:

-Standardizing where necessary: While most interviewees acknowledged the many unknowns in the development of the CGT industry, they believe that standardizing some activities would be in everyone’s interest.
-For example, almost all clinical service providers we spoke to emphasized the need for coordination across inspecting and accrediting bodies to minimize disruption of their day-to-day activities.
-Companies should consider developing consortia and working groups to push for regulatory guidance and to tackle issues, such as labeling, to create a more harmonious experience for clinical customers.
+Standardising where necessary: While most interviewees acknowledged the many unknowns in the development of the CGT industry, they believe that standardising some activities would be in everyone’s interest.
+For example, almost all clinical service providers we spoke to emphasised the need for coordination across inspecting and accrediting bodies to minimise disruption of their day-to-day activities.
+Companies should consider developing consortia and working groups to push for regulatory guidance and to tackle issues, such as labelling, to create a more harmonious experience for clinical customers.